Without giving it much more than a glancing thought, it’s easy to underestimate the role technology plays in our day to day life.

-We particularly like the Animo pet tracker.
+We particularly like the Animo activity and behaviour monitor.
 It’s new to the market and is designed to not only monitor your dog’s intake and calories burned, but is also waterproof with a decent battery life, and will pick up on changes to your dog’s activity and behaviour so you can investigate any potential underlying issues.
-This seems like a game changer in the pet tracker field.
+This seems like a game changer in the field.

 Others in the sector allow you to monitor your dog’s GPS, which if your dog went missing or was stolen, could be an advantage.